 - Thinly Sliced Green or Red Bell Peppers, or Roasted Red Peppers

-This delicious Greek salad is easily prepared after a bit of chopping, whisking and tossing.
+This delicious Greek cucumber tomato salad is easily prepared after a bit of chopping, whisking, and tossing.
 It's a simple salad ready in 10 minutes!

 What To Serve With Greek Salad

-Greek salad is a balanced meal in itself - crunchy vegetables, healthy fats, protein from the cheese.
-I pair it with warm pita for a light lunch.
+Greek tomato cucumber salad is a balanced meal in itself, packed with crunchy vegetables, healthy fats, and protein from the cheese.
+I pair it with a warm pita for a light lunch.
 Sometimes I add Roasted Chickpeas for added crunch and protein.

-This crunchy salad is a great make-ahead recipe for a summer BBQ, party or potluck.
+This crunchy Greek cucumber tomato salad is a great make-ahead recipe for a summer BBQ, party, or potluck.
 Prep the ingredients a few hours (and up to one day) ahead of time.

-- Dice and slice the vegetables, then store in an airtight container in the fridge.
-Crumble or cube the feta cheese and store it in a separate container in the fridge.
+Dice and slice the vegetables, then store them in an airtight container in the fridge.
+Crumble or cube the feta cheese and store it in a separate container in the refrigerator.
 Assemble the dressing and keep it aside in a mason jar.

-- When ready to serve, assemble the prepped veggies and crumbled cheese in a large bowl.
-Give the dressing a good shake, then drizzle over the salad and toss.
+When ready to serve, assemble the prepped veggies and crumbled cheese in a large bowl.
+Give the dressing a good shake, then drizzle it over the salad and toss.
 Enjoy!

 - Soak the sliced onions in water for 10 minutes.
 This helps take the bite off the raw onions.

 - Add oregano or honey to the salad dressing.
-One teaspoon dried oregano highlights the Mediterranean flavors.
-For a touch of sweetness, add ½ - 1 teaspoon honey as well.
+One teaspoon of dried oregano highlights the Mediterranean flavors.
+For a touch of sweetness, add ½ - 1 teaspoon of honey as well.

 - Add dressing and seasonings to taste just before serving.
 You can even do it right at the table.